 What is the difference between MTSS and RtI?

 While RtI focuses on direct services, supports, and interventions for students at risk, MTSS is a systematic approach that addresses conditions for creating successful and sustainable system change while also supporting students and staff.
-As opposed to a reactive model that responds to student
+As opposed to a reactive model that responds to student achievement declines as a rationale for resources and services, MTSS puts the onus on the system, not the student, and is proactive in getting all students what they need.

 -Massachussets Department of Education, Multi Tiered System of Support